-Overall responsibility for the Plan's assets rests with the Council.
-PEBA makes recommendations on investment policy, appointment of trustees, custodians, investment managers, actuarial and consulting services, and Plan changes.
+Overall responsibility for the Plan's assets rests with the administrator.
+The administrator, through PEBA, makes recommendations on investment policy, appointment of trustees, custodians, investment managers, actuarial and consulting services, and Plan changes.
 PEBA is also charged with ensuring the Plan conforms to legislation and monitoring investment performance.

-In completion of the above duties, a number of responsibilities have been delegated:
+In completing the above duties a number of responsibilities have been delegated:

-- (a) The investment manager and/or insurance company will: - (i) Invest the assets of the Fund in accordance with each fund's respective IPS and this Policy; - (ii) Notify PEBA, in writing of any significant changes in the investment managers' ownership, investment philosophies and procedures, key personnel, and organizational structure; - (iii) Notify PEBA, in writing, of any legal or regulatory proceedings or charges of which the investment manager may be aware, against the investment managers' firm, investment personnel, and/or sub-advisors or those firms' investment personnel; - (iv) Notify PEBA of any concerns they may have with investment managers and/or investment funds held by the Fund; - (v) Meet with the Council and/or PEBA as required and provide quarterly written reports regarding its past performance, its future strategies, and other issues as requested; - (vi) File quarterly compliance reports (see Section 4.03); - (vii) Maintain safe custody over the assets of the Fund; - (viii) Execute the instructions of PEBA; and - (ix) Record income and provide monthly financial statements as required.
+- (a) The investment manager and/or insurance company will: - (i) Invest the assets of the Fund in accordance with each fund's respective IPS and this Policy; - (ii) Notify PEBA, in writing of any significant changes in the investment managers' ownership, investment philosophies and procedures, key personnel, and organizational structure; - (iii) Notify PEBA, in writing, of any legal or regulatory proceedings or charges of which the investment manager and/or insurance company may be aware, against the investment managers' and/or insurance company's firm, investment personnel, and/or sub-advisors or those firms' investment personnel; - (iv) Notify PEBA of any concerns they may have with investment managers and/or investment funds held by the Fund; - (v) Meet with PEBA as required and provide quarterly written reports regarding its past performance, its future strategies and other issues as requested; - (vi) File quarterly compliance reports (see Section 4.03); - (vii) Maintain safe custody over the assets of the Fund; - (viii) Execute the instructions of PEBA; and - (ix) Record income and provide monthly financial statements as required.